Lillard leads short-handed Blazers past Wizards, 132-121

 Bradley Beal scored 37 points and Rui Hachimura added 24 for the Wizards, who were attempting to record consecutive wins for just the second time.

 But the Blazers leaped to an early 26-7 lead with an 18-0 run, even as Lillard started slowly.
-Trent made two 3-pointers during the spurt, and Hood and Covington each added one.
+Trent made two 3-pointers during the spurt, and Rodney Hood and Covington each added one.

+“We were late to everything,” Beal said of Washington’s defense.
+“We were late on our defensive rotations.
+Offensively we weren’t playing fast enough or playing hard enough.
+They were just kicking our (butts).
+They got their butts kicked last night by Milwaukee and they came in tonight with a different mindset out of the gate.”

 Lillard finally scored his first points on a baseline jumper with 3:45 during a first quarter that ended with Portland holding a 40-23 advantage.